nuriaesquius/deeplearning_FINALPROJECT_mu/README.md

 The project includes several approaches:

-- DNN model with hand-crafted extracted features
+- MLP model with hand-crafted extracted features
 - CNN model with spectrograms
-- ResNet model with spectrograms
+- ResNet18 model with spectrograms

 ## Preprocessing